BaptistePires/Chip8-Interpreter-Assembler-Disassembler/README.md

-# Chip8Interpreter
+# Chip8Interpreter & disassembler
-This is a personnal projet.
+This is a personal project.
+Made it to learn about emulators & CPUs.

 ## Dependencies